pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-03-whats-new-in-ecmascript-2020.md

 ## String.prototype.matchAll by Jordan Harband

 The `match()` method from `String.prototype` returns only complete matches, but doesn't return any information about particular Regex groups.
 Thanks to [Jordan Harband](https://twitter.com/ljharb) for the [`String.prototype.matchAll` proposal](https://github.com/tc39/proposal-string-matchall) that returns a lot more info than `match()`.
 The returned iterator apart from exact match gives us an access to all Regex pattern capture groups.
 Do you remember [named capture groups by Gorkem Yakin](https://pawelgrzybek.com/whats-new-in-ecmascript-2018/#regexp-named-capture-groups-by-gorkem-yakin-and-daniel-ehrenberg) and Daniel Ehrenberg added to ECMAScript 2018?
 The `matchAll()` method works really well with it.
+The example will clarify it.

 ```js
 const text = "From 2019.01.29 to 2019.01.30";